Find Affordable College Courses

 Brownwood, TX

-Howard Payne University landed the #7 spot in the 2023 rankings for the best political science and government programs.
-Located in the town of Brownwood, Howard Payne is a private not-for-profit college with a small student population.
+Howard Payne University came in at #7 in this year’s edition of the Best Political Science & Government Schools in Texas ranking.
+Located in the remote town of Brownwood, Howard Payne is a private not-for-profit college with a fairly small student population.

 Read More…

 The University of Texas at Dallas came in at #9 in this year’s edition of the Best Political Science & Government Schools in Texas ranking.
-Located in the city of Richardson, UT Dallas is a public college with a fairly large student population.
+Located in the medium-sized city of Richardson, UT Dallas is a public school with a very large student population.

 Political Science majors at UT Dallas take out an average of $23,250 in student loans while working on their egree.

-Full Political Science & Government at The University of Texas at Dallas Report
+Read full report on Political Science & Government at The University of Texas at Dallas

 #10